Astral-Records/Spectral-Pal/README.md

 ### 📝 Description

-Spectral pal - a helping device, that is fixed above or under the screen measuring the distance between the user and computer.
-It's main function is to give auditory warning if the recommended minimum distance is not reached.
+Spectral pal - a helping device fixed above or below a computer screen to measure the user's distance from the screen.
+Its main function is to give auditory warnings when the recommended minimum distance is not maintained.
 Some prototypes may include connection to the device's screen providing visual reminders.

-Product's prototype is based on IR (infrared) sensor, Arduino UNO and uses C for coding.
-As alternatives in the final version special circuits can be used.
+The prototype is based on C language and uses Arduino UNO and IR (infrared) sensor.
+As alternatives in the future versions, special circuits may be used.

 ### 🔧 Work in progress: